5 recommended OTC drugs

 Frequently asked

-How do I know if it's dry or productive cough?
+How do I know whether it is a dry or a productive cough?

-If you bring up secretions (phlegm, mucus) with your cough, it is productive.
+If you have secretions when you cough (phlegm, mucus) it is productive.
 If you cough without bringing anything up, it is dry.
-Treatment differs - do not confuse them.
+The treatment differs — do not confuse them.

 Can I take Sinecod and ACC together?

-NO - they are logically incompatible.
-Sinecod suppresses the cough; ACC makes the mucus more fluid.
-If you take both, secretions will accumulate.
-Choose treatment based on the type of cough.
+NO — they are logically incompatible.
+Sinecod suppresses the cough, ACC makes the mucus more liquid.
+If you take both, the secretions will build up.
+Choose treatment according to the type of cough.

-Yes, studies confirm the efficacy of honey for night-time cough, especially in children over 1 year.
-One teaspoon before bed.
-For infants under 1 year, honey is contraindicated (botulism risk).
+Yes, studies confirm the effectiveness of honey for nighttime cough, especially in children over 1 year.
+One teaspoon before bedtime.
+In infants under 1 year honey is contraindicated (risk of botulism).

 When does a cough become chronic?

-Over 8 weeks of continuous cough = chronic cough.
-It requires pulmonology evaluation - common causes: asthma, reflux, post-nasal drip, COPD, fibrosis.
+More than 8 weeks of continuous coughing = chronic cough.
+It requires a pulmonology evaluation — common causes: asthma, reflux, post-nasal drip, COPD, fibrosis.

 See also